[For beginners] Laravel: Trying to import a CSV file!

 summary

-I was glad that I was able to successfully save the information written to CSV into the database.
+I'm glad that I was able to successfully save the information I wrote to the CSV file to the database.
+I

-I was a little nervous before starting, but I found it very convenient, as the process from installing the library to registering data took a relatively short time.
+was a little apprehensive before starting the process, but I found it very convenient because the library installation and registration process could be done in a relatively short time.

-In reality, validation checks and exception handling are required, but I would like to use it in situations where I need to register large amounts of data.
+In reality, validation checks and exception handling are necessary, but I would like to use it as needed, especially when I need to register a large amount of data.

 bonus